Queens Chronicle

 The Queens Chronicle is a free weekly newspaper based in the New York City neighborhood of Rego Park, Queens.
 It was founded in November 1978 as The Paper by Susan Merzon.
 Her son, Mark Weidler, is the paper's current publisher.

 In 1984, it expanded beyond its Howard Beach constituency and was renamed the Queens Chronicle.
 In 1994, the paper's offices suffered a devastating fire.

 The Chronicle has nine separate editions for various regions of Queens.
 Every Thursday, new editions of the Chronicle are distributed at more than 950 locations throughout the borough.
 As of May 2015, the Chronicle publishes nine different weekly papers with a total circulation of 160,000, reaching 400,000 readers.
 Peter C. Mastrosimone is editor-in-chief since 2008.

-The Chronicle won 14 awards in the New York Press Association's 2023 Better Newspaper Contest.